KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 1.
 Composition.

 The President may appoint three additional Directors at Large each with a one year term.
-Said appointments shall be ratified by the Board of Directors.

 Section 2.
 Association Regions.